Skip to content

 • Node condition binary sensors (4 per node: Memory Pressure, Disk Pressure, PID Pressure, Network Unavailable)

-• Cluster-wide metrics (pods, nodes, deployments, statefulsets, daemonsets, cronjobs, jobs count)
+• Cluster-wide metrics (pods, nodes, deployments, statefulsets, daemonsets, cronjobs, jobs, ingresses count)

 • Overall cluster health